Pregnancy Discrimination - When Your Boss Treats You Differently

 Employers may not refuse to hire, select for training, promote, may not terminate, or otherwise retaliate against an employee because of pregnancy, breastfeeding, or pregnancy-related conditions.
 Employers may also not retaliate against you for opposing illegal conduct, like filing a complaint with HR, or being a witness to another case.

 This includes emailing HR that you feel discriminated against because of your pregnancy.
 If you start being treated poorly after you assert yourself, you may be experiencing retaliation.

 You are also protected from retaliation for requesting a reasonable accommodation, whether or not it is granted.

 Your Right to to be Free from Discrimination or Retaliation because of Your Maternity Leave

-Fair Employment and Housing Act (FEHA); Family and Medical Leave Act (FMLA), California Family Rights Act (CFRA) and/or California New Parents Leave Act (NPLA)
+Fair Employment and Housing Act (FEHA); Family and Medical Leave Act (FMLA), California Family Rights Act (CFRA)

 Your employer may not discriminate or retaliate against you for taking leave.